TanStack-dev/pacer/docs/de/framework/react/reference/functions/useratelimitedcallback.md

 or debouncing, it does not attempt to space out or intelligently collapse calls.
 This can lead to bursts of rapid executions followed by periods where all calls are blocked.

+The rate limiter supports two types of windows:
+- 'fixed': A strict window that resets after the window period.
+All executions within the window count towards the limit, and the window resets completely after the period.
+- 'sliding': A rolling window that allows executions as old ones expire.
+This provides a more consistent rate of execution over time.

 For smoother execution patterns, consider:
 - useThrottledCallback: When you want consistent spacing between executions (e.g. UI updates)